- As low as $208/Night

 - Private vacation home

 Offering enough space and amenities to host up to four-six lucky guests, this family-friendly beach getaway is the ideal blend of convenience and comfort.
 Gather with your friends in the little private patio and share a fun time planning your next adventures, telling fun stories, or having a snack.
-There are a couple of rocking chairs on the front porch to savor your steamy morning coffee and start your day off on the right foot.
+There are a couple of rocking chairs on the front porch to appreciate your steamy morning coffee and start your day off on the right foot.
 The shared outdoor pool is about 50 steps from your home away from home and is the ideal place to relax if you visit during the summer months.
 There's an outdoor shower at the pool area to rinse off the chlorine before heading back home.

 What's close by: